Event-Triggered Islanding in Inverter-Based Grids: Simulation Results

 Specifically, in the scenarios illustrated in Figs. \ref{fig:PCCdet}, \ref{fig:controldet}, \ref{fig:LLGdet}, it can be seen that after the four adverse conditions are initiated (per Section \ref{s:SKRalarms}), the SKR alarms are issued.
 Contrary to the fault scenarios Figs. \ref{fig:PCCdet} and \ref{fig:LLGdet}, which are immediately detected, the stealthy control input attack requires more time for the alarm generation.
 On the other hand, in the load increase scenario, Fig. \ref{fig:loaddet}, no SKR alarm would be generated since such an event would not compromise the system operation (Fig. \ref{fig:load}).
 Notably, the SKR alarm would not be triggered in this scenario since there is sufficient generation to cope with the 50\% load deviation attack.
 To illustrate the robustness of our detection mechanism, even if an erroneous alarm signal has been generated, i.e., a false positive, we have manually issued a synthetic SKR alarm.
 The ensemble voting classifier is able to make a correct islanding decision even in the presence of this ``forced" alarm that we issue at $0.77 sec$.

 Regarding the islanding detection accuracy of the ensemble-based classifier, Accurate decisions are made in three decision rounds in all use cases, apart from the line-to-line fault, where two more rounds are necessary for the identification of this abnormal condition.
 Notably, in every scenario (even the forced one in Fig. \ref{fig:load}), accurate decisions are made.
 Furthermore, the per-round detection time necessary to draw decisions of our proposed methodology is superior to previously reported studies, furnished in Table \ref{tab:IslandDecisionSpeed}.
-Namely, when comparing our work with the results reported by \cite{khamis2015islanding, najy2011bayesian, el2007data, gaing2004wavelet, lidula2012pattern, faqhruldin2014universal} or \cite{khamis2016faster}, which also leverages a voting classifier, we can guarantee higher detection accuracy and faster detection speeds, i.e., $0.008~secs$ average and $0.022~secs$ maximum value versus $0.021~sec$ (per round).
+Namely, when comparing our work with the results reported by \cite{khamis2015islanding, najy2011bayesian, el2007data, gaing2004wavelet, lidula2012pattern, faqhruldin2014universal} or \cite{khamis2016faster}, which also leverages a voting classifier, we can guarantee higher detection accuracy and faster detection speeds, i.e., $0.008~secs$ average and $0.022~secs$ maximum value versus $0.021~sec$ per round (using a Windows PC with Intel Core i5-14600 and 16 GB Memory).